 Randy Sullivan of Breckenridge, Texas, is off to a fast start in the Bassmaster Opens.
-The 25-year-old young gun has fished eight Central Opens since 2015 and has made the money in five of those events.
+The 25-year-old young gun has fished nine Central Opens since 2015 and has made the money in five of those events.

 “I was in the bottom of a bass boat when my parents fished tournaments when I was 6 months old,” Sullivan said.
 “It’s been our thing.”

 In Sullivan’s eyes, his parents, Gary and Cheryl Sullivan, had their priorities straight.
 His older brother Richard also enjoyed fishing but football was his game.
 He played in college and now coaches high school football.

 Sullivan began actually fishing bass tournaments with his parents as soon he was capable of holding a rod.
 Many of those outings were with the Breckenridge Bass Club.

 “I grew up fishing with those guys,” Sullivan said.
 “They were my heroes.”

 There were also countless local tournaments and tournament circuits that the family competed in, many of them on Hubbard Creek, Possum Kingdom and Stamford lakes close to home.
 These fisheries are so diverse that they forced Sullivan to become a versatile angler.